straydogstudio/film_roll/README.md

 ###On load vs. dom:loaded

 FilmRoll is written to be called on dom:ready.
-It inserts all markup before display and configures itself to resize itself once the content is loaded (after the window.load event.)
+It inserts all markup before display and configures itself to resize itself once the content is loaded (after the window.load event) because it must have content to center an item on the page.

 If, for some reason, you need to call FilmRoll on window.load, or create it using an in page script, trigger resize manually: